There are a number of family owned stately homes in the area as well as a number of National Trust and English Heritage properties.

 Take a trip back in time to the 1760s at this spectacular neo-classical mansion framed by historic parkland.
 Designed for lavish entertaining and displaying an extensive collection of paintings, sculpture and original furnishings, Kedleston Hall is a stunning National Trust property.

-Sudbury Hall Museum of Children
+Sudbury Hall Museum of Childhood

 The National Trust Museum of Childhood is a delight for all ages.
 Watch your children discovering something new, or relive nostalgic memories by exploring the childhoods of times gone by.
 You can be a chimney sweep or a Victorian pupil and be captivated by archive film and interactive displays.
+Curently Closed

 Tissington Hall was built in 1609 by Francis FitzHerbert whose family still reside at the Hall.
 For over 400 years the Hall has presided over the picturesque Estate Village and there are several visitor days when the listed building is open to the public.